Conveyors: Belt or Roller?

 Most pallet and pipe conveyors tend to be roller systems, due to high capacities.
 These high-duty loads tend to be better suited for roller systems, although there are specific cases where they are best conveyed by belt.

 Your needs, application, load, and system will eventually determine the type of conveyor needed.
 In many cases, belts and rollers are used at different points within a conveyor system for maximum control and efficient flow.
-We are always available to assist with the specification and design process.

 Scott Stone is Cisco-Eagle's Vice President of Marketing with more than thirty years of experience in material handling, warehousing and industrial operations.
 His work is published in multiple industry journals an websites on a variety of warehousing topics.
 He writes about automation, warehousing, safety, manufacturing and other areas of concern for industrial operations and those who operate them.